 Strong Academic Training

-- All resident offices equipped with desks and computers for each individual resident
+- Resident offices equipped with desks and computers for each individual resident

 - All computers have access to MD Consult, Ovid, PubMed, KP Clinical Guidelines, Cochrane and DynaMed

 - On campus inpatient and outpatient pharmacy services, including a 24 hours outpatient pharmacy.
-Our pharmacists are available 24-7 for provider questions and assistance regarding medications, dosing, etc
+Our pharmacists are available 24-7 for questions and assistance regarding medications, dosing, etc.

 - All radiology and lab services available on campus

-- Cost of USMLE Step3 and COMLEX Level 3 examinations fees are covered for the interns
+- Cost of USMLE Step3 and COMLEX Level 3 examinations fees covered for the interns

 - California State Medical Licensure fees covered for initial and renewed licensure needs while in residency

-- Family medicine faculty have offices that are adjacent to residents’ offices.
-Our faculty have an open door policy and are easily accessible
+- Family medicine faculty have offices that are adjacent to our residents’ offices.
+Our faculty have an open-door policy and are easily accessible

 - All major medical and surgical disciplines available with accessibility to house staff